Gnaoh/phaser_lightining_talk/README.md

 ###Rendering: WebGL and Canvas

 Internally, Phaser uses Pixi.js for rendering.
-Pixi is a great, fast rendering library that focuses on Canvas and WebGL.
-It's a library we continue to contribute towards to help push things forward.
+(WHAT IS PIXI?
+2D webGL renderer with canvas fallback) It's basically the fastest kid in town for rendering.
+Their library focuses on Canvas and WebGL.

-For your games, this means that if the browser supports WebGL then the player will more often than not get a smoother experience.
+For games, this means that if the browser supports WebGL then the player will more often than not get a smoother experience.
 WebGL is common on desktop but still emerging on mobile; even so, it is where HTML5 games are headed in the future, so supporting it is vital.
 The latest release of Phaser introduced WebGL shader and filter support, and forthcoming ones will implement normal maps so you can benefit from new tools like Sprite Lamp.

 ###Audio: Web Audio and Legacy Audio
 Audio has been one of the weakest points of HTML games for a long time.
 Only a couple of years ago, we were faced with the choice of having one single channel of high-latency audio that would cripple the device during playback or having no audio at all.
 But times have changed, and the Web Audio API came to our salvation.
 It allows for proper node-based audio support, with multiple channels, node routing and all kinds of effects.
 So Phaser fully supports Web Audio.